-- 1. The Degree of Bachelor of Engineering (BEng) may be conferred under these Supplementary Regulations only following the completion of one of the Honours programmes listed in Supplementary Regulation 4, below.
+- 1. The degree of Bachelor of Engineering (BEng) may be conferred under these Supplementary Regulations only following the completion of one of the Honours programmes listed in Supplementary Regulation 4, below.
 The examiners may recommend that a candidate who has failed to achieve the standard for the award of the Degree with Honours be awarded the Degree of Bachelor of Science in Engineering, in accordance with the Supplementary Regulations governing that degree. - Studies for the BEng are organised in four programme years.
 A full-time student carries out the studies of each programme year within one session.
 In each programme year the minimum curriculum that must be studied amounts to 120 credit points.
-Candidates with suitable qualifications may be admitted directly to programmer year 2 or 3.
 Programme years one and two may be undertaken by part-time study, in which case the studies of each of those programme years would normally be spread over two sessions. - 3.
 The courses for the degree are those contained in the programme prescriptions annexed to these regulations.
 Only passes in these courses are recognised for the purpose of these regulations and for the award of the degree.
 Passes obtained under previous versions of the programme prescriptions will continue to be valid. - 4.
 All candidates who are admitted to the degree or to the Honours Programme must be registered for one of the following degree programmes:

 Engineering

 Chemical Engineering

 Engineering (Civil)

 Engineering (Civil and Structural)

 Engineering (Civil and Environmental)

 Engineering (Electrical and Electronic)

 Engineering (Electronic and Software)

 Engineering (Mechanical)

 Engineering (Mechanical and Electrical)

 Engineering (Mechanical with Oil and Gas Studies)

 Petroleum Engineering